DHTMLX/docs-suite/docs/grid/usage_history.md

 The `History` module is initialized via the [`history`](grid/api/grid_history_config.md) property in the configuration of the **dhx.Grid** component.
 After creating the Grid component, the module is accessible through the `grid.history` property.

-The `history` property can be set:
-- as a *boolean* value it enables or disables the `History` module upon the component initialization
-- as an *object* it enables the module and allows setting additional parameters:
-	- `limit` - the maximum number of actions stored in the history.
-When the limit is exceeded, the oldest actions are removed
-	- `disabled` - if `true`, the module is disabled on initialization, and no actions are recorded in the history

 ~~~jsx
 const grid = new dhx.Grid("grid_container", {
     columns: [